 When drawing blood from an indwelling line, the INR/PTT should be drawn AFTER blood gases to prevent contamination of the PTT from the heparinized blood gas syringe.

-Although we do not routineliy heparinize our hemodynamic circuits anymore, any PTT drawn from a heparinized line should be drawn after at least a 5 ml discard.
+Although we do not routinely heparinize our hemodynamic circuits anymore, any PTT drawn from a heparinized line should be drawn after at least a 5 ml discard.

 The recommended order of blood tube collection is shown in Figure 1.03.

-Position Stopcock to 45 Degees Between All Samples/Tube Changes
+Position Stopcock to 45 Degrees Between All Samples/Tube Changes

-Turn the stopcock to 45 degrees before removing the tube from the vacutainer to prevent back spash of blood when the vaccum is released.
+Turn the stopcock to 45 degrees before removing the tube from the vacutainer to prevent back splash of blood when the vacuum is released.

 Do not turn the stopcock directly toward the sampling port during blood sampling (this would leave the circuit open between the flush and the patient).
 This position can allow saline from the flush system to contaminate the sample.

 Ifyour are drawing blood from a heparinized line (saline without heparin is our standard setup), draw the blue top tubes for INR/PTT last, but BEFORE blood gas sample.